overwolf/overwolf.github.io/docs/start/ads-sdk-overview.md

 ## Sample app

-In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download a  sample app that demonstrate the usage in the Ads API:
+In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download a  sample app.

-* The `ads-sample` - Demonstrates how to display an ad, in an in-game window or desktop window, when to hide it, when to restore it, etc.
+The `ads-sample` Demonstrates the usage in the Ads API, how to display an ad in an in-game window and desktop window, when to hide it, when to restore it, etc.

+The following scenarios and principals are demonstrated in the Ads sample app:

+* Position and Dimentions:
+  * Ads box is implemented in the top level component with an absolute positioning.
+  * Ad container is <= container div, so the ad won't get cut.
+  * Ad box is fixed and without scroll bar.
+  * Ads box is not refreshed when navigating components inside the same window.
+  * The ad placement area is not scrollable.
+  * Tabs: Ads box is not refreshed when switching tabs and it position is always kept.
+  * No menus or pop-up windows on top of the ad.
+  * Ad placement dimensions are being kept while resizing the app window.
+* Clickable:
+  * Ads are clickable and clicking on an Ad will open the pre-defined browser (OW or user browser, as set in the manifest).
+* Focus:
+  * There is no ad refresh when losing focus (clicking on a different spot in the app, the game or outside the app).
+  * When game gain focus, the Ad is not loaded if the app window was previously minimized and not restored.
+* DPI:
+  * The app looks good and ads dimensions are not cut on 125% and 150% and resolutions.
+* Minimize / Restore / Closing:
+  * Ad is removed when the user press on Win Key + D and refreshed on restore.
+  * Ad is removed when the user minimized the app through the "_" button and reshreshed on restore.
+  * Ad is removed when the user minimized the app through the in-game hotkeys (if defined) and refreshed on restore.
+Note that on the current version of this sample app, no hotkeys are implemented yet.
+  * Ad is removed then the user close the app.

 It's a great place to get started - All the samples in this repository are built with JS code and demonstrate primary usage in the API.